 The derotator angle is the same as for imaging and coronagraphy in pupil tracking and for this reason, SAM shares the same astrometric calibration (true north and plate scale).
-The POSANG keyword in P2PP does not have any effect when the tracking law is "PUPIL".
+The POSANG keyword in P2 (which replaced P2PP from P101) does not have any effect when the tracking law is "PUPIL".